ethereum/rig/eip1559/combination.md

 - Setting `startpremium = maxpremium` and some `maxfee`, this is equivalent to the EIP 1559 paradigm (with `endblock` far into the future).

 ![](floatingescfixedtip.jpeg)
+_Bid in solid purple line, basefee in blue._

 #### Cons